Welcome to Roman Fields Academy

-The flexible and creative nature of our provisions allows us to re-engage and motivate pupils, placing them on bespoke timetables that build on their strengths and interests and provide access to accreditation from a variety of awarding bodies.
-We offer functional skills, vocational qualifications, GCSE and A Level.
+The flexible and creative nature of our provisions allows us to re-engage and motivate pupils, placing them on a timetable that builds on their strengths and interests and provide access to accreditation from a variety of awarding bodies.
+We offer functional skills, vocational qualifications and GCSEs.
 Please see our examination results as we are very proud of our pupils and their achievements.

 All pupils on roll have an EHC plan.
-Most of our pupils are autistic, a minority present with SEMH challenges, whilst a few have combined diagnosis of both autism and SEMH.
-The vast majority of our pupils are in KS4 (14-16) and KS5 (16-18) and we have a core offer of Maths, English, Science and ICT or Business.
+Most of our pupils are autistic with significant SEMH challenges, whilst others have comorbidity with a range of diagnoses.
+The vast majority of our pupils are in KS4 (14-16) and we have a core offer of mathematics, English, science, PSHEE and ICT.
 The rest of a pupil's timetable will be designed around their interests.
-We are also able to offer Humanities, Art, Economics and Music up to GCSE and beyond.
+We are also able to offer humanities, art and Music up to GCSE.
 We have strong partnerships with a number of schools and colleges based on mutual trust and support.

-Referrals to Roman Fields are made via the SEN provision panel.
-Roman Fields is registered for 40 pupils, but we do go over number in support of both vulnerable pupils and the LA, where we can.
+Referrals to Roman Fields are made via the county council's SEND request for a special school place process, which is outlined in the admission policy.
+Roman Fields is registered for 40 pupils, but we do go over number in support of both vulnerable pupils and the local authority, where we can.
 When the new school is fully functional, the capacity across the Trust will increase to over 100.

 "Pupils’ specific needs and difficulties are carefully addressed through personalised plans.
 As a result, their outcomes are outstanding." _ OFSTED 2019